EOP-OMB/federal-program-inventory/website/_program/TC.170.md

 authorizations: []
 beneficiary_types: []
 categories:
-- Tax Expenditures - Interest
+- Tax Expenditures - Veterans Benefits and Services
 cfda: TC.170
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would uniformly tax all returns to investments and not allow an exemption or deferral for particular activities, investments, or industries.
-In contrast, taxpayers may defer paying tax on interest earned on U.S. savings bonds until the bonds are redeemed.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
+In contrast, under current law, the interest earned on general obligation bonds issued by State and local governments to finance housing for veterans is excluded from taxable income.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":100000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":80000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":40000000.0}]'
 outlays: null
 permalink: /program/TC.170.html
 popular_name: ''